The Collaborative Law Process Act

 A bonus for many people, is that the parties may choose to keep their finances private as part of this process, so that neighbors, employers, children and the general public are unable to access personal information in Court records that are not protected similarly in traditional litigated divorces .
 Whether or not you have a high income or net worth, most people prefer not to share their finances- income, assets, debts with the world- at- large.
 This can be done in a Collaborative case with full disclosure of assets to the Team but which may not be filed with the Court.

-Ask a Collaborative Attorney
+Ask a Collaborative Lawyer

 While having a law that codifies the collaborative process in place is a good start, it still will likely not answer every question you may have about Collaborative law and Collaborative divorce.
-An experienced Orlando collaborative law attorney can help.
+An experienced Orlando collaborative law lawyer can help.
 The firm of Goodblatt · Leo is well versed in the complexities of the comparative law process, and if you have questions, we will do our best to answer them.
 Amy Goodblatt has successfully represented parties in a number of Collaborative divorces with complex issues that have resolved without costly and vexatious litigation.
 Contact us via phone at 407-228-7007 or use our web form to set up an appointment.